ARMmbed/mbed-os-5-docs/docs/intros/introduction.md

-## Introduction to mbed OS 5
+## Introduction to Arm Mbed OS 5

-### Developing applications on top of mbed OS
+### Developing applications on top of Arm Mbed OS

-mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application's code in a way the hardware can understand.
+Arm Mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application's code in a way the hardware can understand.

 Your application code is written in C and C++.
-It uses the *application programming interfaces* (APIs) that mbed OS provides.
+It uses the *application programming interfaces* (APIs) that Mbed OS provides.
 These APIs allow your code to work on different microcontrollers in a uniform way.
 This reduces the challenges of getting started with Arm-based microcontrollers and integrating large software projects.

 #### Where to start

 <span class="tips">If you're working on Windows, you might need to [install a serial driver](getting_started/what_need.md#windows-serial-driver).</span>

-The easiest way to work with mbed OS is using one of our development tools.
+The easiest way to work with Mbed OS is using one of our development tools.
 We've set up an example, [Blinky](getting_started/first_program.md), that you can try on each of the tools.
 Blinky teaches you to build and run an application on your board.

 Once you know how to build an existing application, it's time to learn [how to write your own applications](APIs/intro.md).

 #### Development tools

-- Our offline development tool is [mbed CLI](dev_tools/cli.md), a command-line tool.
+- Our offline development tool is [Arm Mbed CLI](dev_tools/cli.md), a command-line tool.
 This requires having a toolchain installed on your computer.
-- The [mbed Online Compiler](dev_tools/online_comp.md) lets you write and build applications using just a web browser and USB connection.
+- The [Arm Mbed Online Compiler](dev_tools/online_comp.md) lets you write and build applications using just a web browser and USB connection.
 - If you're working with third party tools, look at [exporting instructions for the most popular ones](dev_tools/third_party.md).

 #### Communicating with and monitoring your board

-You can monitor and control an mbed board [to help you debug and test your applications](getting_started/mbed_interface.md).
+You can monitor and control an Mbed board [to help you debug and test your applications](getting_started/mbed_interface.md).

 <span class="tips">**Tip:** You can learn more about debugging [here](advanced/debugging.md).</span>